coding-garden-1/everyday-privacy/README.md

 Run this with ADB installed on your computer, USB debugging enabled on your phone, & the phone plugged into your computer to remove all Google apps.
 Should be perfectly safe since Google apps tend not to be necessary.

 Make sure you install F-Droid before doing this, as you will obviously be removing the Play Store.

-- **F-Droid:**
-  An open source, privacy-loving Play Store.
-Use this exclusively so your app installation data isn't tracked and sold by Google.

-- **Clipious:**
-  YouTube client that doesn't track you.
-Once downloaded go to settings > add server > click + on any of them to get started.

-- **VLC or NOVA Player:**
-  Really good media players.

-- **ProtonVPN:**
-  Hide your internet traffic from your creepy, data-selling ISP.

-- **Cromite:**
-  Chrome w/o tracking

-- **Debian:**
-  Most popular brand of open source Linux.
-Better than Ubuntu since parts of Ubuntu are closed source (which never happens by accident!)

-- **Proton Mail:**
-  Gmail if it wasn't creepy.

-- **Proton Drive:**
-  Google Drive if it wasn't creepy.